How Can I Help The Bees?

 only have a small space, or a few containers, you can still create feeding

 stations for bees.
-Check out these
+Take a look at these

 resources to get informed about the variety of plants you can add to gardens